 - 12. The following lists the actions taken by each Risk Management Authority in response to the flooding both in the immediate aftermath as well as in the longer term: - a) Nottinghamshire County Council: - i.
 Initiated and co-ordinated Emergency Planning procedures. - ii.
 Administered the Flooding Hardship Fund. - iii.
-Initiated and led the Section19 Flood Investigation. - b) Gedling Borough Council - i.
+Initiated and led the Section19 Flood Investigation. - b) Rushcliffe Borough Council

+- i.
 Provided emergency response support in management of flooding event. - ii.
 Delivered sandbags to affected residents. - iii.
-Managed and continue to manage recovery in affected Gedling communities. - iv.
+Managed and continue to manage recovery in affected Rushcliffe communities. - iv.
 Administered the flood hardship fund and Community recovery grant. - v.
 Administered council tax and business rate relief grant scheme. - vi.
-Actively engaged in the Section 19 Flood Investigation. - c) The Environment Agency - i.
-Provided response support in management of flooding event - ii.
-Actively engaged in the Section 19 Flood Investigation
+Staffed the rest centre set up at Bingham Leisure Centre - vii.
+Actively engaged in the Section 19 Flood Investigation. - viii.
+Continues to administer the property flood resilience grant scheme. - ix.
+Arranged additional support for residents through British Red Cross team visits to the community. - c) Network Rail - i.
+Responded to issues and is investigating maintenance works on watercourse to reduce risk of future flooding.
+The details of proposals are yet to be finalised however officers from both Nottinghamshire County Council and Rushcliffe Borough Council are liaising with Network Rail and will be informed of the detailed proposals when finalised.